swimmio/git-workshop-1/branches.md

 2. Look at the files you have in the repo - the state is before the changes you made in the `color-list` branch.

 3. Run `git log`
-`HEAD` is now pointing to the last commit that was maid in the `master` branch.
+`HEAD` is now pointing to the last commit that was made in the `master` branch.

 4. You can also see the `diff` between the main and the `color-list` branch